vmstan/unifi-config/stubby/README.md

 DNS query example:

 ```
-"Client" ---> ( "Pi-Hole" ~~> "Stubby" ) ---> "Public Resolver"
+"Client" ---> ( "Pi-Hole" ~~> "Stubby" ) ---> "Public Resolver" ---> "Global DNS"
+"Client" <--- ( "Pi-Hole" ~~> "Stubby" ) <--- "Public Resolver" <--- "Global DNS"
 ```

-And then in reverse back to the client.
 Note that the DNS query outside your network is now encrypted.
 Local network traffic to the Pi-hole remains on standard unencrypted DNS port/protocols.
+Stubby is not configured to cache requests, simply to pass them to the next step.
+However your Pi-hole and the Public Resolver will cache lookups according to the TTL of the domain.

 ## Installation